dirkhillbrecht/UiUiUi/README.md

 ![Multiple widgets groups](etc/readme-graphics/multi-widgetgroups.svg)
 *Widget group (red) with two enclosed widget groups (orange) with three widgets (cyan) each*

 These pointers do _not_ point to objects on the heap, but to statically defined data in the data segment of the sketch.
 That means that the element pointed to must exist _before_ the pointer is created.
-That means that the order of defintion of the widget is _reverse_ to the order of the tree:
+That means that the order of definition of the widget is _reverse_ to the order of the tree:

 * The last widget in a list is defined _first_.
 * The innermost widget group is also defined _first_.